cdsap/ProjectGenerator/README.md

 ## `layers`
 Number of layers where the modules will be distributed.
 ## `shape`
 Defines the shape of the project dependency graph based on the distribution of modules by layer.
+When generating a new project, a `graph.dot` file is created in the root project folder containing the project dependency graph.
 Current shapes supported:
 ### `triangle`
 ![Triangle](resources/triangle.png)